 What are pensioner bonds?

 Pensioner bonds are fixed-rate savings bonds from government-backed NS&I. They’re officially called 65+ Guaranteed Growth Bonds, but are sometimes referred to as pensioner’s guaranteed income bonds.

 The government launched them in January 2015 to help people aged 65 or over get more interest on their savings.
-That issue of bonds was on sale until 15 May 2015.
+These bonds are no longer available on the market.

 A fixed-rate savings bond is a type of savings account.
 You invest a lump sum for a set period of time (the term).
 The interest rate is fixed at the start and stays the same for the whole term.

 Things you need to know about pensioner bonds

 - The bonds don’t pay a regular income.
 Interest is added to your account on each anniversary and paid at the end of the term.

 - The interest is taxable and is paid with 20% tax taken off.
 If you’re a higher-rate or additional-rate taxpayer you have to declare the interest to HMRC and pay the extra tax due.
 If you’re a non-taxpayer or pay 0% on your savings income, you can apply for a refund of the tax using form R40.
 From 6 April, 2016, the rules for tax on savings interest are changing.
 From that date, interest will be added to these bonds without basic-rate tax deducted.

 - If you take out any money during the term of your guaranteed income bond, you’ll pay a penalty of 90 days’ interest on the amount you’ve withdrawn.